-Joanna Gaines and her design team transform the outdated Ivy House into a one-of-a-kind forever home for the Jackson family.
-The homeowners have not one but two design styles they'd like incorporated in the house: rustic and coastal.
-Joanna and her design assistant, Gretchen, work with local artisans to create a rustic coastal retreat for the Jacksons, and Jo reveals a truly unique master bathroom not featured in the original episode of Fixer Upper.
+Joanna and her design team transform the outdated Ivy House into a rustic coastal retreat for a family of four.
+Jo also reveals a truly unique master bathroom not featured in the original episode of Fixer Upper.

 Joanna helps a family turn their outdated ranch home into a French country retreat.
 She uses soft neutral colors, lots of texture, natural wood tones and floor-to-ceiling windows to blend the existing traditional elements with the new.

-Joanna Gaines and her design team take on The Mountain House, a 1980s-era home in Woodway that's lacking character and charm.
-With a mutual love for traditional style, Joanna takes in the wants and needs of the Sandvall family and gets to work balancing clean, traditional style with necessary spaciousness for the family of five.
-During the reveal, Chip and Joanna surprise the Sandvalls with a beautiful master bathroom that wasn't seen on the original episode.
+Joanna and her design team take on The Mountain House, a 1980s-era home in Woodway, TX, that lacks character and charm.
+She gets to work balancing clean, traditional style with necessary spaciousness for the family of five.

 Joanna designs a house for her sister and brother-in-law, Mikey and David, and their five children.
-Jo blends elements of vintage, modern and retro styles in a cohesive way for her sister.
-Then, she designs three unique rooms for the kids, which was not featured in the original episode.
+She blends elements of vintage, modern and retro styles in a cohesive way for her sister and designs three unique rooms for the kids.

-Joanna Gaines and her design team turn a 1970s brick ranch house into a one-of-a-kind retreat for the Aguilar family.
-While talking through design plans with the Aguilars, Jo learns that they want to inject modern and Mediterranean style into the house, so she formulates a plan to transform every inch of the brick ranch house into the family's dream home.
+Joanna and her design team convert a 1970s ranch house into a modern Mediterranean retreat.
 She also reveals a surprise room that was not featured in the original Fixer Upper episode.